Allergy Force Insights

 As a parent, beyond worrying about your teen finding their way through the college application maze, you will worry about their wellbeing when they head to campus.
 You will hope you’ve equipped them with decision-making skills that will anchor them, guide their intellectual, social and emotional growth, and above all, keep them safe.

 Caroline is well known and highly respected throughout the food allergy community for her food allergy and asthma expertise and advocacy.
 Beyond her work as Founder of the Grateful Foodie blog, she has worked tirelessly as a Food Allergy & Asthma advocate at local, state, and national levels.
-Last year, she joined the Food Allergy and Anaphylaxis Connection Team (FAACT) as Vice President of Community Relations, where the FAACT team has created the soon-to-be launched, comprehensive College Resource Center.
-She also works with The Center for Food Allergy & Asthma Research (CFAAR) to build awareness for CFAAR’s research through social media.
+She is Vice President of Community Relations for the Food Allergy and Anaphylaxis Connection Team (FAACT), and was the creative force behind FAACT's comprehensive College Resource Center.
+She has also helped The Center for Food Allergy & Asthma Research (CFAAR) build awareness for CFAAR’s important research through social media.

 Caroline’s two children have severe allergies to multiple foods and asthma.
 Entering college in 2016, her son successfully managed life-threatening peanut, tree nut and sesame allergies, on top of severe asthma, throughout his 4-year college experience.
-Her daughter will soon follow her older brother’s footsteps, entering college this fall 2021.
+Her daughter, also with food allergies, is currently a college sophomore.

 “If you’ve done your job, food allergies won’t be an added stressor as your teen settles in at college.”

 Caroline’s family started preparing for the transition to college well before their son ever began his college research.
 Caroline suggests that, “as food allergy parents you have to start backing off early in the teen years.
 You have to teach your teen how to handle the unexpected, solo.”

 Think about it.